NathanDennis/Digital-Ocean-Mobile/README.md

 From there you can run `npx cap open android` to open the project in Android Studio

+## NOTE
+The home page is hard coded and the login button doesn't work yet.
+I'll be working on adding OAuth to the app via the login button, to remove the need for the API key.

 ### For iOS
 You can run `npx cap add ios` to build an iOS folder, and then `npx cap open ios` on Mac to open XCode.